Chr157i4n/OpenGL_Game/README.md

 The ModelConverter Tool import the Vertices, Indices and the Material from the file(s)(in case of OBJ an extra MTL file will be created and needed using the Open-Asset-Importer-Library.
 The tool then exports the data into a custom BMF file. where the data can be loaded by the game faster.

-The Game itself use the libary SDL to create a window and OpenGL-context.
-Also the libary GLEW is used to get the current OpenGL functions.
+The Game itself use the Library SDL to create a window and OpenGL-context.
+Also the Library GLEW is used to get the current OpenGL functions.
-For the mathematics (Matrices and Vectors) the libary OpenGL Mathematics is used.
+For the mathematics (Matrices and Vectors) the Library OpenGL Mathematics is used.

 On the Graphics Card side i use the shader programming language GLSL https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)

-For importing Textures and Fonts i use the STB Libary.
+For importing Textures and Fonts i use the STB Library.

 As Mapfiles i use the XML format.
 To parse them i use the tinyxml2 Library.

-for playing audio the irrKlang-Libary is used.
+for playing audio the irrKlang-Library is used.

 The idea and the knowlegde for this project did i get from this german youtube OpenGL tutorial playlist: https://www.youtube.com/playlist?list=PLStQc0GqppuWBDuNWnkQ8rzmyx35AINyt